SystemsBioinformatics/dynamic-community-fba/docs/5_djoint/home.rst

     time_points = dynamic_joint_fba.get_time_points()
     fluxes = dynamic_joint_fba.get_fluxes()

-Since the fluxes are stored are the aggregated fluxes (the flux multiplied by the total amount of biomass present at that time), we can also restore the specific flux for a reaction:
+Dynamic FBA makes use of aggregated fluxes.
+Aggregated fluxes are specific fluxes multiplied by the amount of gram-dry-weight of a species.
+Aggregated fluxes are used since bounds and thus rates of reactions increase with the amount of biomass present.
+To correct for this we thus multiply by the species biomass.
+To retrieve the species-specific flux over (in :math:`mmol/gDw/h`) time you can use the `DynamicModelBase.get_specific_flux_values()` method.

+Dynamic FBA relies on aggregated fluxes, which are specific fluxes multiplied by the accumulated biomass (gDw) of a species.
+We use aggregated fluxes because reaction bounds and rates need to increase with the amount of biomass present.
+To account for this, we multiply by the species biomass.

+To obtain the species-specific flux, instead of the aggregated flux, you can use the `DynamicModelBase.get_specific_flux_values()` method.
+Which return the species-specific flux (in :math:`mmol/gDw/h`) for each time point.

 .. code-block:: python